zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 ### Knowledge Base Operations

-To implement knowledge base logic into your Mendix application, you can use the actions in the **USE_ME** > **Knowledge Base** folder or under the **Synthia (Knowledge Bases)** category in the **Toolbox**.
-These actions require a specialized [Connection](/appstore/modules/genai/commons/#connection) of type SynthiaConnection that determines the model and endpoint to use.
-Additionally, the knowledge base name must be passed when creating the object and it must be associated with a `ConfigurationKnowledgeBase` object.
+To implement knowledge base logic into your Mendix application, you can use the actions in the **USE_ME** > **Knowledge Base** folder or under the **GenAI Knowledge Base (Content)** or **Mendix Cloud Knowledge Base** categories in the **Toolbox**.
+These actions require a specialized [Connection](/appstore/modules/genai/commons/#connection) of type `MxKnowledgeBaseConnection` that determines the model and endpoint to use.
+Additionally, the collection name must be passed when creating the object and it must be associated with a `Configuration` object.
+Please note that for Mendix Cloud a knowledge base resource may contain several collections (tables).

 Dealing with knowledge bases involves two main stages:

 1. [Insertion of knowledge](#knowledge-base-insertion)
 2. [Retrieval of knowledge (Nearest neighbor)](#knowledge-base-retrieval)

 You do not need to manually add embeddings to a chunk, as the connector handles this internally.
-To see all existing knowledge bases for a configuration, go to the **Knowledge Base** tab on the [Mendix Cloud GenAI Configuration] page and update the knowledge bases.
-Alternatively, use the `Get Knowledge Base List` action to retrieve a synchronized list of knowledge bases to include in your module.
-Lastly, you can delete a knowledge base using the `Delete Knowledge Base` action.
+To see all existing knowledge bases for a configuration, go to the **Knowledge Base** tab on the [Mendix Cloud GenAI Configuration] page and refresh the view on the right.
+Alternatively, use the `Get Collections` action to retrieve a synchronized list of collections inside of your knowledge base resource to include in your module.
+Lastly, you can delete a knowledge base using the `Delete Collection` action.

 #### Knowledge Base Insertion{#knowledge-base-insertion}

 ##### Data chunks

 To add data to the knowledge base, you need discrete pieces of information and create knowledge base chunks for each one.
-Using the `GenAICommons` operations, first, [create a ChunkCollection object](/appstore/modules/genai/commons/#chunkcollection-create), then [add a KnowlegdebaseChunk](/appstore/modules/genai/commons/#chunkcollection-add-knowledgebasechunk) object to it for each piece of information.
+Use the `GenAICommons` operations to first [initialize a ChunkCollection object](/appstore/modules/genai/commons/#chunkcollection-initialize), and then [add a KnowlegdebaseChunk](/appstore/modules/genai/commons/#chunkcollection-add-knowledgebasechunk) object to it for each piece of information.
+Both can be found in the **Toolbox** inside of the **GenAI Knowledge Base (Content)** category.

 ##### Chunking strategy